Eating lentils and sausages, and wearing red underwear are all good luck in Italy on New Year’s Eve.

 Buon anno!
 Happy New Year!

-This artilce was posted on Sunday, December 28th, 2008 at 3:42 pm and is filed under Countries & Cultures, Customs and Traditions, Holidays Around the World, Italian, Italy, Languages, Mama Lisa, New Years.
+This article was posted on Sunday, December 28th, 2008 at 3:42 pm and is filed under Countries & Cultures, Customs and Traditions, Holidays Around the World, Italian, Italy, Languages, Mama Lisa, New Years.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Italian New Year’s Eve Tradition of Wearing Red Underpants for Good Luck”